Get

 Is Chirping Something You Should Worry About?

-While you may not love the idea of your cat sitting in the window daydreaming about killing a bird outside, it’s normal behavior for them.
+While you may not love the idea of your cat sitting in the window daydreaming about killing a bird outside, it’s an instinctual behavior for them.
 It allows your cat to follow their instincts and act like a cat in the wild.
 You may want to stop their behavior, close the blinds, or even redirect their attention, but you shouldn’t do it.

 It is best to allow your cat to chirp and react when they see prey instead of trying to force them into acting in a way that is not natural.
 For a truly happy indoor cat, chirping at birds should be encouraged.